smcclatchy/ngs-lesson/setup.md

 ---
 ## Installation

+This lesson assumes you have the R, RStudio software installed on your computer.

+R can be downloaded [here](https://cran.r-project.org/mirrors.html).

+RStudio is an environment for developing using R.
+It can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
+You will need the Desktop version for your computer.

-This workshop requires package installation from [CRAN](https://cran.r-project.org) and from [Bioconductor](http://www.bioconductor.org/).
+This workshop also requires package installation from [CRAN](https://cran.r-project.org) and from [Bioconductor](http://www.bioconductor.org/).

 ### CRAN